Miki-AG/sanity-11ty-bootstrap/bootstrap/README.md

 ```

 **Note:** You will need to replace `/path/to/your/generator` with the actual path to your generator directory.
 You will also need to make sure that the scripts in the generator directory are executable (`chmod +x *.sh`).

+## CSS Layers

+- `src/assets/site.css` – framework defaults and block styling.
+Updated by `update.sh` (options 1 or 2).
+- `src/assets/theme.css` – overwritten only when you pick a theme (option 4).
+- `src/assets/custom.css` – per-site overrides.
+Generated once and never touched by generator scripts.

+Keep custom tweaks in `custom.css` so you can safely pull in framework updates.